A note from DrKF –

 - Commercial Broth – Kettle & Fire does not make their recipe available.
 Some of the variations in our study results may be simply due to more or less water, bones, or vegetables in the Kettle & Fire broth, compared to our homemade versions.

 - Hydrolyzed Collagen Powder – We mixed 1 tablespoon of hydrolyzed collagen protein powder into 8 ounces of water to approximate the concentration one would reasonably drink, stirred the sample well to evenly distribute the powder in the solution, and took a sample of the mixture for the test tube.

 - Water – For our broths and the collagen powder solution we used carbon-filtered Washington, DC municipal tap water.
-We chose this water source to best approximate the result of home-made bone broth made by our average patient (since all our patients are advices on home water filtration).
+We chose this water source to best approximate the result of homemade bone broth made by our average patient (since we advise all our patients on home water filtration).
 Based on our review of Washington, DC’s Drinking Water Quality Report, and independent lab testing of the Big Berkey filter we used to purify the water, we do not believe our water source contributed in a notable way to the toxic metal content in the samples.15

 Ready to see what we found?
 There is much to share!
 Get the complete study results by submitting your email below: